joao-almancio/copy-notes/readme.md

 The intention is to create a quick copy and paste Chrome extension to help with text we have to frequently copy and paste.

-The main objective is practicing and getting the hang of unit testing.
-For this purpose I'm using Jest api.

 Feel free to use, modify an learn together.

 ## Features